MicrosoftDocs/azure-reference-other/stream-analytics-query-language/hopping-window-azure-stream-analytics.md

 ---
-title: "Hopping Window (Azure Stream Analytics) | Microsoft Docs" ms.custom: "" ms.date: "2016-04-22"
+title: "Hopping Window (Azure Stream Analytics) | Microsoft Docs"
-ms.prod: "azure"
-ms.reviewer: ""
+description: ""
+applies_to:
+  - "Azure"
+services: "stream-analytics"
+author: SnehaGunda
+manager: kfile

-ms.service: "stream-analytics"
+ms.service: stream-analytics
 ms.suite: ""
+ms.topic: reference
 ms.tgt_pltfrm: ""
-ms.topic: "reference"
-applies_to:
-  - "Azure"
 ms.assetid: aff805fa-3490-49a9-81b2-ddcaac4debaf
 caps.latest.revision: 14
-author: "SnehaGunda"
+ms.workload: data-services
+ms.date: 22/04/2016
-ms.author: "sngun"
+ms.author: sngun
-manager: "jhubbard"
 ---
 # Hopping Window (Azure Stream Analytics)
   Unlike [tumbling windows](tumbling-window-azure-stream-analytics.md), hopping windows model scheduled overlapping windows.
 A hopping window specification consist of three parameters: the *timeunit*, the *windowsize* (how long each window lasts) and the *hopsize* (by how much each window moves forward relative to the previous one).
 Additionally, *offsetsize* may be used as an optional fourth parameter.
 Note that a tumbling window is simply a hopping window whose ‘hop’ is equal to its ‘size’.